 Your support helps us better understand what’s motivating the communities we write for and about.
 Donate today.
 For more news and context, sign up for our daily newsletter.

-For the second year in a row, The 19th and SurveyMonkey have teamed up on a poll to explore core issues in our coverage.
-SurveyMonkey surveyed more than 20,000 American adults on politics, abortion, gender-affirming care, guns, the workplace and more.
+SurveyMonkey polled more than 20,000 American adults on politics, abortion, gender-affirming care, gender roles and other key issues.
 Here’s why we tackled this project again — and how.

 We talk to a lot of people in the course of our reporting on issues that disproportionately affect women, particularly women of color, and LGBTQ+ people.
-That reporting is invaluable, but it’s just one tool, and one that doesn’t always give us the widest view.
-This poll sheds light on what women and LGBTQ+ people across America think about the state of the country — its politics, its politicians and its systems.
+That reporting is invaluable, but it’s just one tool and one that doesn’t always give us the widest view.
+Polls shed light on what women and LGBTQ+ people across America think about the state of the country — its politics, its politicians and its systems.

 Often as we report on other polls, we run into a lack of data on smaller segments of the American population, such as transgender people.
-SurveyMonkey’s reach allows us to collect significant insight into the views of the communities we cover who are often overlooked in traditional polling.
-We want to know how our country’s systems are working: What is motivating people?
-And where do they run into barriers?
-Doing our own poll with SurveyMonkey is a chance to get new, more detailed data.
+SurveyMonkey’s reach allows us to collect significant insight into the views of the communities we cover, which are often overlooked in traditional polling.
+We want to know how our country’s systems are working.
+What is motivating people?
+Where do they run into barriers?
+Doing our own poll with SurveyMonkey is a chance to get new, more detailed data that is centered on the people and perspectives our journalism seeks to elevate.

 In any public opinion poll, not everyone in the country is asked for their opinion.
 Pollsters reach out to a representative sample of people and ask a series of questions.
-Most often outreach occurs through calling landlines or cell phones, though now some pollsters use online or text message surveys.
-SurveyMonkey, our partner, leverages the reach of its online survey service — engaging more than 2 million people a day — to select a random sample of respondents and ask if they’re willing to answer more questions.
+Most often, the outreach occurs through calls to landlines or cell phones, though now some pollsters use online or text message surveys.
+By contrast, SurveyMonkey, our partner, leverages the reach of its online survey service, which engages more than 1.5 million people a day, to select a random sample of respondents and ask if they’re willing to answer more questions.

 SurveyMonkey goes into more detail here.